 Director of Program Development at the Jean Baker Miller Training Institute

-Maureen Walker has served on the training faculty and leadership group of the Jean Baker Miller Training Institute (JBMTI) since 1996.
+Maureen Walker has served on the training faculty and leadership group of the Jean Baker Miller Training Institute since 1996.
 In addition to her program development role at JBMTI, she is a licensed psychologist with an independent practice in psychotherapy, career coaching, as well as organizational and leadership consultation.
-She is also an associate director in the MBA program at Harvard Business School.
+She is also a Senior Scholar at the Wellesley Center for Women.
+Until 2017, s was associate director in the MBA program at Harvard Business School.

-Maureen received her B.A. and M.Ed. from Mercer University.
-Prior to her graduate studies in psychology at Georgia State University, Maureen worked in public education and served as executive director of a women’s center that provided career and leadership development training for women.
+Prior to her graduate studies in psychology, Maureen worked in public education and served as executive director of a women’s center that provided career and leadership development training for women.
 Her passion for helping women to live in empowering relationships provided the focus of much of her graduate and early career work.
 In addition, her experience as a facilitator and organizer of civic dialogues is reflected in her commitment to applying the conceptual models of Relational-Cultural Theory to the work of healing social and cultural divides.

 The author of several working papers in the Stone Center Works in Progress Series, Maureen has also written several articles and textbook chapters.
 She is also co-editor of two books: How Connections Heal and The Complexity of Connection.
 In addition to her clinical practice and publications, Maureen conducts workshops nationally on developing relational intelligence in organizations, empowering relational leadership, practicing culturally competent psychotherapy, and connecting spirituality and social activism.
 Other teaching and publication projects involve exploring linkages between social–cultural identities and relational development, the impact of disordered power relations on mental health, as well as the interface of faith, social justice, and relational practice.